Ecolex X →

 modified Ecolex-IV cipher machine,

-Dutch Army.
-It was introduced in 1967, and allowed an Ecolex-IV machine
+It was introduced in 1967, and allows a modified

 to be used with a pseudo-random key stream,